fireduck64/drivescan/README.md

-cd to where you unzipped openjdk. cd into bin for simplicity, copy DriveScan_deploy.jar to this directory.
+cd to where you unzipped openjdk. cd into bin this should be the directory that contains java.exe

+for simplicity, copy DriveScan_deploy.jar to this directory as well.
 Do this command:

     mkdir results